Spikes-2212-Programming-Guild/SpikesLib/README.md

 ## <a name = 'Exmps'> Examples </a>
 We created a repository with a pleathra of <a href='https://github.com/Spikes-2212-Programming-Guild/Spikes-Lib-Example'> examples of how to use SpikesLib</a>. <br/>
 You can learn how to use this library by reading the examples and playing with them.

+### Using SpikesLib in Eclipse Porjects
+download the library (.zip file) from <a href='https://github.com/Spikes-2212-Programming-Guild/SpikesLib/releases'> the latest release </a> and you can download the jar there.
+1. Extract the SpikesLib2.zip file into C:\Users\%USERNAME%\wpilib\user\java\lib
+2. Open Eclipse
+3. Right click on the wanted project
+4. Hover on Build Path
+5. Click on Configure Build Path
+6. Click on Add External JARs
+7. Find and add the SpikesLib jar file
+8. return 0

 ## <a name = 'Contacts'> Contacts </a>
 Omri "Riki" Cohen - +972 54-626-4324 <br/>